waynekent10/dranksforyou-client/README.md

 Project Board: https://github.com/users/waynekent10/projects/13

-Description of the user: The user can add edit drinks.
-The primary user is intended to be an admin
+Description of the user: At the beginning stages of this application, the user is designed to be the admin.
+The admin is able to CRUD on Beverages, ingredients, and Liquor.
+Another user will not be able to delete the users cards on beverages and orders.

 List of features: User can add liquors, ingredients, orders, orderbeverages.
 Users can edit.

 Stretch goals: checkout basket, music player.

-Link to Loom video walkthrough of your deployed postman (no more than 1 minute long!
-Make it great)
+Loom: